bchiang7/v4/content/jobs/Touchlogic/index.md

 url: 'https://www.touchlogic.com/'
 ---

-- Centralizing administrative tasks by improving scalability and workloads in servers through Virtualisation
+- Successfully conﬁgured networks, servers, storage and managed resources on VMs and physical hardware using Hyper-V technology
-- Successfully configured networks, servers, storage and managed resources on VMs and physical hardware using Hyper-V technology
+- Troubleshot and maintained networking devices,servers and infrastructure across enterprise.
+Documented all server and network problems and other unusual events in detail
-- Maintained high availability in serves.
-Administered and automated infrastructure through Bash/Shell
+- Reviewed network settings and applied recent updates, which improved overall security measure
-- Understood importance of Documentation and Communication in SDLC process and disciplines followed in Agile Environment
+- Understood importance of documentation, team communication and disciplines followed in SDLC process